-Exam Fee \$100.00 STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.
+Exam Fee \$102.00 \STUDENTS ARE REQUIRED TO STAY IN AP CLASSES THE FIRST FIVE WEEKS OF THE COURSE.
 THIS COURSE DOES NOT TAKE THE PLACE OF ECONOMICS OR PARTICIPATION IN GOVERNMENT.
+This course is NCAA approved

 Modern European History (1900-present) (0565)